indigo-dc/tosca-templates/doc/tosca.md

   * **host**: A certain amount of CPUs and memory size is expressed as requirements for the application.
   * **os**: A specific Operating System (OS) configuration is indicated as a preference for the application to be run on.
 In this case, a GNU/Linux Ubuntu 14.04 LTS is requested.
 In this case, a specific image tag is indicated as a user-defined preference on which to run the application.
 This is explained in the following section.

 * **outputs**: Information to be provided as output by the Orchestrator after deploying the customized virtual infrastructure specified in a TOSCA template.
-These is the information that can be requested:
+This is the information that can be requested:
   * _public_address_: The public IP of a computing node.
   * _credential_: The private key to access a computing node.
 You will need a username, an IP and a private key to log into a computing node.